dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 ![alt text][image14]

 Much better!
-The real lane lines are shown with hardly any other noise.
+The real lane lines are shown with hardly any other noise, and the lane detection is working well.
+The results on other frames I tested were also improved significantly.

 #### 2. Keeping a history

-As suggested in the course materials, in code block 31 of the notebook I setup a "LaneLine" class to store each line, keep a history of previous lane detections, and average the result into a "best fit".
+As suggested in the course materials, in code block 31 of the notebook I setup a "LaneLine" class to store each detected lane, keep a history of previous lane detections, and average the result into a "best fit".
 I setup a minimum of 5 detections before the lane would be considered "detected" and would be displayed.

 #### 3. Identifying outliers

-As part of the LaneLine class, I also calculated the radius, position of the lane from the center of the image, and difference of the current lane detections polynomial from the current "best fit" average.
-Using this information, I could setup thresholds for lane detections that were outside reasonable limits.
+As part of the LaneLine class, I also calculated the radius, position of the lane from the center of the image, and the difference of the current lane detections polynomial coefficients from the current "best fit" average.
+Using this information, I could set thresholds for lane detections that were outside reasonable limits.

 For radius, anything with a radius below 100m, or above 100,000m would be rejected.
 Any lanes detected more than 3 meters away from center would be rejected.
 I then calculated the [Median absolute deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation) of the current polynomial, and used this algorithm to give new polynomial's a "Z score".
 Typically in this methodology, Z scores above 1.0 are considered outliers, so I set that as my threshold.

 #### 4. Pipeline reset